RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 ## First Amendment - Violence

-If speech is just too "sexy," it can be outlawed, but what if it's just too violent?
+If speech is just too "sexy," it can be banned.
+If its indecent, it can be regulated.
+But what if speech is just too violent?
 What if your client's rap song arguably "inspires" or ["causes" somebody to shoot a cop?](http://thediscography.org/discoDbDetail.php?req=942)  Or your client's lurid magazine article about erotic asphyxiation arguably “causes” somebody to try it out for themselves, [accidentally hanging themselves](http://en.wikipedia.org/wiki/Erotic_asphyxiation).
 At trial the victim's family argues that your client's lurid article about erotic asphyxiation was really just a how-to for teenage thrill-seekers.

 What if Subliminal lyrics in your heavy metal song arguably "cause" somebody to commit suicide?
 Or your violent video game arguably "causes" or "inspires" a school shooting?